ThreeSixtyGiving/standard/documentation/guidance/decide-to-publish.md

 Free support is available from our support team to help you to publish and use 360Giving data.

-Full schema documentation is in the [Reference section](https://standard.threesixtygiving.org/en/new-docs-style/reference/).
+Full schema documentation is in the [Reference section.](https://standard.threesixtygiving.org/en/new-docs-style/reference/)

 ### An open standard
 The 360Giving Data Standard is an open standard.
 You can get involved in shaping the development of the standard through:
-- [The 360Giving forum](https://forum.threesixtygiving.org/): open for general discussions about the standard and proposed updates.
+- <a href="https://forum.threesixtygiving.org/" target="_blank">The 360Giving forum</a>: open for general discussions about the standard and proposed updates.
-- [The issue tracker for the standard](https://github.com/ThreeSixtyGiving/standard/issues): for bug reports.You can also contact the 360Giving support team with your questions and suggestions via support@threesixtygiving.org
+- <a href="https://github.com/ThreeSixtyGiving/standard/issues" target="_blank">The issue tracker for the standard/</a>: for bug reports.You can also contact the 360Giving support team with your questions and suggestions via <support@threesixtygiving.org>
 - The [Governance and Revision Control](https://standard.threesixtygiving.org/en/new-docs-style/governance/) section provides further information about how proposed updates to the 360Giving Data Standard are assessed and prioritised for implementation.

 ### Key concepts